-- EKPC has a Capital Management Committee (CMC) responsible for overseeing the transmission capital project development process. - Process starts with a problem to be addressed. - SME team is established to develop solution alternatives to address the identified problem. - Each alternative is scored to determine the best holistic solution to recommend for CMC approval. - All alternatives considered and the recommended solution are presented to the CMC. - CMC decides whether to approve the recommended solution, an alternative solution, or to not address the problem with a project for a supplemental need. - All projects approved by the CMC move on for approval by the COO, CEO and the EKPC Board of Directors.
+- EKPC has a Capital Management Committee (CMC) responsible for overseeing the transmission capital project development process. - Process starts with a problem to be addressed. - SME team is established to develop solution alternatives to address the identified problem. - Each alternative is scored to determine the best holistic solution to recommend for CMC approval. - All alternatives considered and the recommended solution are presented to the CMC. - CMC decides whether to approve the recommended solution, an alternative solution, or to not address the problem with a project for a supplemental need. - All projects approved by the CMC move on for final approval at the appropriate EKPC management level (COO, CEO, and Board of Directors) based on project cost.

-EKPC Assumptions and Methodology - EOL Needs SRRTEP- Western Committee Meeting December 17, 2021
+EKPC Assumptions and Methodology - EOL Needs SRRTEP- Western Committee Meeting December 15, 2023